Read This First

 The real issue is whether there is better measure of rationality than predictive power.

-The pressure point is Whether there is better measure of rationality than predictive power: this is where Predictive Power stops being merely named and starts guiding judgment.
+The live issue is Whether there is better measure of rationality than predictive power.
+This is where Predictive Power starts to guide judgment instead of merely sounding important.

-The anchors here are Whether there is better measure of rationality than predictive power, Arguments in Favor, and Nuances and Considerations.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Whether there is better measure of rationality than predictive power, Arguments in Favor, and Nuances and Considerations in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This aspect looks at the internal consistency of a person’s beliefs, decisions, and actions.
 Are they logically consistent with one another?
 Coherence is fundamental to rational thought and decision-making, ensuring that one’s beliefs do not contradict each other.